chapel-lang/chapel/doc/rst/platforms/cray.rst

 section).
 Usually this is enough, but for highly parallel codes that do a lot of remote references, increasing it may help the performance.
-Useful values for ``CHPL_RT_COMM_CONCURRENCY`` are in the range 1 to 30.
+Useful values for ``CHPL_RT_COMM_CONCURRENCY`` are in the range 1 to 30 on the Gemini-based Cray XE and XK systems, and 1 to 120 on the Aries-based Cray XC systems.
 Values specified outside this range are silently increased or reduced so as to fall within it.

 ---------------